binario200/k8s-recipes/k8s-objects/k8-api-objects.md

 - It is a controller which manages the state of ReplicaSets and the pods within
 ## ReplicaSet
 - Orchestrate individual pod lifecycle and updates
+- Supports label selectors
+- Modifying pod's lables related with the replicaset that belongs, will insolate the pod and the RS will create a new one.

 ## DaemonSets
-- Ensures taht a single pod of the same type run on every node in the cluster
+- Ensures that a single pod of the same type run on every node in the cluster
+- Update strategy.type:
+  - rollingUpdate       : allows manual termination of some pods, resulting in an update image when they are recreated
+  - onDelete            : upgrade a container when the predecesor is deleted
 ## Pods
 - A group of containers (with some associated data volumes)
 - One IP address per pod